 8. The spring and fall equinoxes are the only two instances during the year in which the sun rises due east and sets due west.
 So if you aren’t that sure which way is which, use the equinox to note where the sun is rising and setting, set your inner compass, and never get lost again!

-Editor's note: This story has been updated since it was originally published in September 2014.
+Editor's note: This story has been updated with new information since it was originally published in September 2014.